PandaWhoCodes/youtube_meme_base_generator/README.md

 Check the comments on the code to understand about it

 ### Example:
-Example code to pull reaction faces from youtube video 'Donald Trump Lets Jimmy Fallon Mess Up His Hair' from the youtube channel: The Tonight Show Starring Jimmy Fallon.
+Example code to pull images from youtube video from the youtube channel: The Late Show with Stephen Colbert.

     python3 generator.py

 ### Example output:

 #### Surprise: